ivotron/ivotron.github.io/_posts/2013-05-15-ff-issdm-description-of-project.md

 % May 15th, 2013
 -->

 **Abstract**.
 The road to exascale computing is well underway.
-Current predictions estimate that 2018 will be the year of exascale, with millions of compute nodes and billions of threads of execution [@cappello_toward_2009].
+Exascale systems that are slated for the end of this decade will include up to a million of compute nodes running about a billion threads of execution [@cappello_toward_2009].
 Ongoing efforts propose a radical change in the storage I/O stack [@intel_scope_2012 ; @braam_exa-scale_2012].
 Two key principles behind the design of these new systems are (1) asynchronous I/O and (2) transactional storage, both targeted at enabling high concurrency I/O capabilities.
 The implementation of these principles gives rise to new challenges that need to be addressed in order to satisfy the exascale requirements.
 In this project, we